FrontEndDev-James/Strive-Fitness-App-iOS/README.md

 ## Version 1.4
   - The official name for the application is Strive
   - Created a logo for the splash screen & account creation frames
+  - Added a list of exercise categories for the user to choose from in the activity tracker
+  - Fixed the vertical scrollbar in the activity tracker frames
   -